Erik-McS/MicroControl/README.md

 This project simulates a basic Von Neumann architecture, featuring a modular Fetch-Decode-Execute cycle, an Arithmetic Logic Unit (ALU), and dynamic binary file I/O for loading custom "cartridges" (ROMs) into virtual memory.

+--- This is a samll project to revise on my C and CA knowledge.
+I am fully aware that i reinvent the wheel here. ---

 ## ⚙️ Hardware Specifications
 * **Memory:** 256 bytes of virtual RAM.
 * **Registers:** Two general-purpose 8-bit registers (A and B).